samarthsehgal97/sample-vuejs/README.md

 ```

 ## Update config
 Either update `.env.prod` or create a `.env.local` to add following configs.
+If you are using Netlify for deployment and build you can use their environment variables (see Netlify details at the end).

 - `Your-App-Domain` is where you going to host or run your app.
 It can be `localhost` or a domain
 - `Your_Client_ID` is your client id which can be obtained from the Axioms Dashboard -> Clients section